 Leftist Violence Comes to America, a Historical Perspective

-The 19th century in Europe was marked by growing leftists movements, which attempted several short-lived revolutions throughout the continent.
-While these leftist risings failed, a new left-wing extremist movement, the Anarchists, grew out of them.
+19th century Europe was marked by growing leftists movements, which attempted several short-lived revolutions throughout the continent.
+While these leftist risings failed, a new left-wing extremist movement, the anarcho-communists, grew out of them.

 The word itself comes from a Greek word, anarkos, which means “without a chief.”
-Anarchists believe that all government should be abolished, and that voluntary cooperation, rather than force, should be society’s organizing principle.
+Anarcho-communist believe that all government should be abolished along with private property, and that common ownership of the means of production in combination with a stateless societies should be the organizing principle.
 To bring about such change, anarchists argued that violent actions, rather than words, were the best way to spread ideas.
-They called this tactic “Propaganda of Deed”.
+They called this tactic “”propaganda by the deed“”.
 What it meant in practice was terrorism and targeted assassinations of political leaders.

 Again ironically, the day before his death Alexander had completed a draft creating an elected parliament, the Duma.